-British Airways has cut one of its twice daily return flights from London Heathrow to Hong Kong until the end of March 2020 at the earliest.
+British Airways has cut one of its twice daily return flights from London Heathrow to Hong Kong until the end of May 2020.

 This move is expected given the large fall in demand for travel to the region.

 Flights BA31 & BA32, operated with a Boeing 777-300 aircraft, have been suspended until Sunday 31 May 2020.